sagemath/trac_to_gh/Issue 3210.md

 # Issue 3210: [with patch, needs review] plotting Z_p as a fractal image

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3210

 Original creator: robertwb